About Stan Bert Singer:

 stan bert singer

 Only skill and mastery are the prerequisites for a truly masterful work.
 Therefore I take up the cudgels for all artists who are still interested in true mastery and who take the hard way.
-Of course, the temptation is simply to grease Groß with something and sell it for good money.
-But here there are two deceived people, the artist and the art buyer, who are satisfied with the tepid, when there is much more than just "tepid".
+Of course, the temptation is simply to grease something on the canvas and sell it for good money.
+But here there are two deceived people, the artist and the art buyer, who are satisfied with the tepid, when there is much more than just „tepid“ in this world we can achieve.

 The expression in the sense of the represented expression and not what the artist wanted to express, but unfortunately cannot be seen on the artwork, is what it is really about.
 Unfortunately, there are too many artists on the market who would do better to do something else, because this is the only way to explain that many of today's "paintings" are more and more accompanied by attached explanations of what the artist actually meant, or wanted to say, or has to be supplemented.
 A true masterpiece needs no explanations.
 The work speaks for itself.
 If not, the artist would do well to put away his brush.

-The dispatch is on the picture or not very simple.
+The message is on the picture or not very simple.
 If it's not on the picture, you need descriptions - then it's bad art, or at least not good art.